TraianAlex/lar56-vue2/readme.md

 This is vue playground project for random vue things.
 I followed  [The Laracast](https://laracasts.com/series/learn-vue-2-step-by-step/) series on Vue 2.0.
 After every episode I tried to implement the given knowledge with humor and in non-sense convention.
-This project is literally stuffed with non-sense Vue components, they serve no purpose but just
+This project is literally stuffed with non-sense Vue components.
+They serve no purpose but to just
-    to how they work themselves.
+    show how they work.
 You invite you to clone this project and see yourself how Vue can be easy and powerful.

    Obviously,